bcgov/nr-polaris-collection/polaris/deploy/roles/create_project_directories/README.md

 ## Role Variables

+All variables are prefixed with `pd_` to indicate they are specific to this role.

 | Variable Name                     | Description                                | Default Value                           |
 |-----------------------------------|--------------------------------------------|-----------------------------------------|
 | `pd_install_user`                 | User to perform the directory operations   | `{{polaris_install_user}}`              |